balanced/balanced-docs/overview/rev1/guides/mobile.rst

 The flow for mobile tokenization should be implemented as in this manner:

-.. cssclass:: list-noindent

-  - \- Add the Balanced mobile library for the device's platform
+- Add the Balanced mobile library for the device's platform
-  - \- Obtain funding instrument information via a simple form view
+- Obtain funding instrument information via a simple form view
-  - \- Send funding instrument information from mobile device to Balanced API
+- Send funding instrument information from mobile device to Balanced API
-  - \- Obtain the ``href`` from the successful tokenization response
+- Obtain the ``href`` from the successful tokenization response
-  - \- Send the href to your server
+- Send the href to your server
-  - \- Perform an authenticated request on the funding instrument href to claim it for your marketplace.
+- Perform an authenticated request on the funding instrument href to claim it for your marketplace.
 This can be a simple GET/fetch or associate it to a Customer.

 |